 Spotted Lanternfly

-Spotted lanternflies are destructive insects new to the United States.
-First identified in Pennsylvania in 2014, these invasive Asian natives threaten to spread through much of North America if left unchecked.
-With few natural predators to stop them, their damage to ornamental plants, trees and agricultural crops is significant.
-Byproducts of their feeding frenzies also impact the quality of life for those who live nearby.
+Spotted lanternflies are invasive Asian insects first detected in the United States in 2014.
+Since their discovery in Pennsylvania, these destructive pests have spread steadily.
+Left unchecked, they threaten to expand their range throughout much of North America.
+With few natural enemies to stop them, their damage to ornamental plants, trees and agricultural crops is extensive.
+Byproducts of their feeding frenzies also impact the quality of life for people and pets who live nearby.

 Spotted Lanternfly Identification